andrelcmoreira/andrelcmoreira.me/content/blog/elf98-equipa-format.md

 #### 2.4 The country

 The ```'country'``` field contains the initial letters (in portuguese) of the equipa's country and has 4 bytes of size.
 The first byte contains the field size (which usually is 3) and the last 3 bytes contains the encrypted initial letters.
-This information is used by elifoot to group the equipas according to its country and show the equipa's country flag correctly.
+This information is used by Elifoot to group the equipas according to its country and show the equipa's country flag correctly.
 Thus, the value of this field must to correspond to a bitmap entry on "FLAGS" directory, placed at the root directory of the game.

 #### 2.5 The level